-- Assets and liabilities for each statement of financial position presented are translated at the closing rate at the date of that balance sheet - Income and expenses for each statement of comprehensive income are translated at average exchange rates - All resulting exchange differences are recognised in other comprehensive income. - Goodwill and fair value adjustments arising on the acquisition of a foreign operation are treated as assets and liabilities of the foreign operation and translated at the closing rate.
+- Assets and liabilities for each statement of financial position presented are translated at the closing rate at the date of that statement of financial position - Income and expenses for each statement of comprehensive income are translated at average exchange rates - All resulting exchange differences are recognised in other comprehensive income. - Goodwill and fair value adjustments arising on the acquisition of a foreign operation are treated as assets and liabilities of the foreign operation and translated at the closing rate.